Passive nuclear safety: Terminology

 In most texts on 'passively safe' components in next generation reactors, the key issue is that no pumps are needed to fulfil the mission of a safety system and that all active components (generally I&C and valves) of the systems work with the electric power from batteries.

 IAEA explicitly uses the following caveat:

 Nuclear reactor response properties such as Temperature coefficient of reactivity and Void coefficient of reactivity usually refer to the thermodynamic and phase-change response of the neutron moderator heat transfer process respectively.
 Reactors whose heat transfer process has the operational property of a negative void coefficient of reactivity are said to possess an inherent safety process feature.
 An operational failure mode could potentially alter the process to render such a reactor unsafe.

 Reactors could be fitted with a hydraulic safety system component that increases the inflow pressure of coolant (esp. water) in response to increased outflow pressure of the moderator and coolant without control system intervention.
 Such reactors would be described as fitted with such a passive safety component that could – if so designed – render in a reactor a negative void coefficient of reactivity, regardless of the operational property of the reactor in which it is fitted.
 The feature would only work if it responded faster than an emerging (steam) void and the reactor components could sustain the increased coolant pressure.
 A reactor fitted with both safety features – if designed to constructively interact – is an example of a safety interlock.
 Rarer operational failure modes could render both such safety features useless and detract from the overall relative safety of the reactor.

+A retention basin is a part of a nuclear reactor used to contain an eventual core meltdown.